Home Travel Tips Vehicle Registration in Australia – Rego Guide

 The procedure here is a little more complicated, and you will have to pay the new rego.
 However, you can request a refund for the remaining days of the rego.

 Changing the rego is much cheaper in the NT where the minimum rego is 1 month.
 In the VIC, TAS, ACT, WA and SA, the minimum is 3 months.
-In the QLD, 6 months.
+For the state of QLD, it is 6 months.
 In NSW, it is quite an expensive strategy because you have to pay 12 months of rego to change the plates.

 You must submit a registration form, your proof of identity including your passport and a copy of your bank statement linked to an address in the state in which you are going to change the rego.